braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/overview.md

 {% alert important %}
 By default, in-app messages are enabled after completing the standard SDK integration, including GIF support.
 <br><br>
-__Note that integration of `SDWebImage` is required if you plan on using our Braze UI for displaying images__ within iOS In-App Messages, News Feed, or Content Cards.
+__Note that integration of `SDWebImage` is required if you plan on using our Braze UI for displaying images__ within iOS in-app messages, News Feed, or Content Cards.
 {% endalert %}

 ### Expected behaviors by message types